stosh689/stosh689/README.md

 產生影響並為未來留下積極遺產的一代人。

-- 🌱 I’m currently learning ...coding, c++, python,and linux, i compile ai ritten code to fetch large data sets in order to premote social capital,
+- 🌱 I’m currently learning ...coding, c++, python,and linux, i compile ai ritten code to fetch large data sets in order to premote social capital,i don't know anything in all honesty, that all i know
 -  valuing human beings over money or possesions.the is a script code script to track trace and ultimately help la enforcement catch criminals and ar criminals of high priority.
 -  in order to solve major problems in order to help people in poverty. the main focus is help migrents from ar torn countries, refugge find safe passage,
 -  to allow every man women and child the basic human rights, basic needs like food water shealter education and medical care )and right to